Propulsion Trades for a 2035-2040 Solar Gravitational Lens Mission: Nuclear thermal propulsion (NTP) and solar Oberth injection

+Table~\ref{tab:oberth_injection} translates the hybrid-relevant \(v_0=50\)--\(70~\kms\) range into ideal burn requirements for \({\Isp}_{\rm inj}=900~\mathrm{s}\).
+The values are ideal: they exclude inert mass, thermal protection, boiloff or cryogenic conditioning, finite-burn losses, guidance margin, and the elapsed time to target perihelion.

+The table reinforces the architectural conclusion: NTP or another high-thrust stage is most credible as a \(50\)--\(70~\kms\) injection enabler for hybrid NEP trajectories, not as a standalone route to \(v_\infty\sim 155~\kms\) at useful delivered mass.

-Recent space nuclear propulsion activity includes NASA investments in nuclear propulsion concepts and the DARPA/NASA DRACO nuclear thermal propulsion effort, which was ended in 2025 due to programmatic/budget changes \cite{NASASNP,DARPA_DRACO}.
+Recent space nuclear propulsion activity includes NASA investments in nuclear propulsion concepts and the DARPA/NASA DRACO nuclear thermal propulsion effort, whose public DARPA program page now lists the effort as complete and no longer maintained \cite{NASASNP,DARPA_DRACO}.
 The key engineering point for SGL is that NTP maturity should be evaluated at the integrated stage level (reactor + turbomachinery + cryogenic storage + thermal protection + guidance at perihelion), not solely at the fuel-element level.